 A liquor cabinet might not seem like an obvious spot for thieves to hunt for valuables, but that doesn’t mean they’re safe.
 “It’s a target for kids looking for [alcohol],” says Siciliano.
 You might not be devastated if your whiskey goes missing, but you don’t want to lose an heirloom along with it.

 Your luggage might seem like a waste of valuable storage space when you’re not traveling, but don’t keep anything irreplaceable inside.
 “Suitcases are common things people use as a safe even though it’s not a safe,” says McGoey.
 Criminals will open a suitcase up if they find one in your closet, he says.
-Look out for these 35 things that are making your home a target for burglars.
+To keep your valuables safe, make sure you aren’t guilty of these 35 things that are making your home a target for burglars.